 How to Make Minecraft Safer for Kids

+Is it safe for my child to play Minecraft?
 While all gameplay elements in Minecraft were crafted with kids in mind, leaving your child to their own devices may come with prices and vices.
 It’s important to monitor kids to make sure they don’t spend real money on in-game items without your knowledge.
 Plus, you should ensure they won’t get addicted to the game.
-Here are a few ways to make Minecraft even safer for your little ones:
+Here are a few ways to ensure your child’s online safety on Minecraft:

 Setting Screen-Time Limits with Safes